-P7 Responsible P8 Public Inclusive Customer Value Policy Growth y/ Any other) Monthly, and Quarterly.
+ible P8 Inclusive Growth Y Any other) Monthly, and Quarterly.
 Frequency also depends on the criticality of the requirements.
 Monthly, and Quarterly.
 Frequency also depends on the criticality of the requirements.
-ON ON P7 P6 Responsil Environment Public Protection Policy Advocacy Frequency (Annually/ Half yearly/Quarterly/Any other) erly.
-Frequency also depei erly.
-Frequency also depel No N.A.
-P5 Promotion of E Human Rights F Frequency (Annual No ox P3 Well-being of all Stakeholders' employees engagement Indicate whether review was undertaken by Director/ Committee of the Board/ Any other Committee Since the company have in-house structure to implement the policy/policies, performance against above policies is measured through updates by the respective management team to the Board of Directors, and respective committees.
-Compliance with statutory requirements of relevance to the principles is looked after by the respective management team through reporting to the Board of Directors, and respective committees. ^O Z taken by Directo ıcture to impleme iolicies is measur to the Board of D ents of relevance gement team thr :ommittees. ^o Z P2 Product should provide sustainability throughout their life cycle onduct (NGRBCs): Indicate whether review was undertaken by Director/ Committee the Board/ Any other Committee Since the company have in-house structure to implement the policy/ policies, performance against above policies is measured through up by the respective management team to the Board of Directors, and respective committees.
-Compliance with statutory requirements of relevance to the principle looked after by the respective management team through reporting it Compliance with statutory requirements of relev looked after by the respective management tear Board of Directors, and respective committees. o Z P1 Ethics, Transparency and Accountability Conduct (NGRBCs Indicate whether the Board/Any Since the company have policies, performance a by the respective manal respective committees.
-Compliance with looked after by th Board of Director Questions 10.
-Details of review of National Guidelines on Responsible Business Conduct (NGRBCs) Subject for Review Performance against above policies and follow up action Compliance with statutory requirements of relevance to the principles and rectification of any non-compliances Has the company carried out independent assessment, evaluation of the working of these policy, policies by an external agency?
-(Yes./No) if wes, provide name of the agency. Š 1 0.
+No P7 Responsible Public Policy Advocacy 'Quarterly/, also depends also dependt Ą. Ż P6 Environment Protection ally/ Half yearly/ rterly.
+Frequency rterly.
+Frequency O O P5 Promotion of Human Rights Frequency (Annually/ Half yearly/Quarterly/Any other) Monthly, and Qua Monthly, and Qua 0 P4 Stakeholders' engagement Committee of t the policy/ d through updates ectors, and the principles is Ih reporting to the OZ.
+P3 Well-being of all Stakeholders' employees Indicate whether review was undertaken by Director/ Committee of the Board/ Any other Committee ture to implement ilicies is measured o the Board of Dire nts of relevance to or sement team througonmittees.
+No No P2 Product should provide sustainability throughout their life cycle eview was undert: ther Committee Since the company have in-house structure to implement the policy/policies, performance against above policies is measured through updates by the respective management team to the Board of Directors, and respective committees.
+Compliance with statutory requirements of relevance to the principles is looked after by the respective management team through reporting to the Board of Directors, and respective committees.
+O Z P1 Ethics, Transparency and Accountability onduct (NGRBCs): Indicate whether review was unde the Board/ Any other Committee Since the company have policies, performance as by the respective manarespective committees.
+Compliance with st looked after by the Board of Directors Questions 10.
+Details of review of National Guidelines on Responsible Business Conduct (NGRBCs): Subject for Review Performance against above policies and follow up action Compliance with statutory requirements of relevance to the principles and rectification of any non-compliances Has the company carried out independent assessment, evaluation of the working of these policy, policies by an external agency?
+Yes./No) If yes. provide name of the agency. Š 5.

-^{} The policies are developed and aligned with following standards prescribed by/ under:
+\ The policies are developed and aligned with following standards prescribed by/ under: